Nuo-Chen/AboutMe/_pages/cv.md

 # Education

+- Ph.D in University of Wisconsin-Madison, 2023
 - B.S. in NUIST (Nanjing University of Information Science and Technology), 2019
-- Ph.D in University of Wisconsin-Madison, 2023 (expected)

 # Work experience

+- 2023 - 2025: Postdoc Researcher

+  - University of Oklahoma
+  - Duties included: Using CESM model and DART for atmosphere and sea ice data assimilation OSSEs
+  - Supervisors: Dr. Steven Cavallo

 - 2020 - 2023: Research Assistant